CtrlK

 Distinctiveness Conflict Risk

-Focuses on README files which is fairly specific, but could overlap with general documentation skills or project setup skills.
-The mention of 'audience and project type' adds some distinction but isn't strongly differentiated.
+README files are a fairly specific niche, but the description could overlap with general documentation skills or writing skills.
+The mention of 'templates and guidance matched to your audience and project type' adds some distinctiveness, but 'writing or improving' is broad enough to potentially conflict with general writing/documentation skills.

 2 / 3